Lassen County, California: Overview

 From 1932 through 1976, Lassen was powerfully Democratic, voting for the Democratic presidential nominee in every election save 1972, when it voted for Nixon over McGovern by just 6.8%.
-From 1980 on, however, it has been overwhelmingly Republican in presidential and congressional elections; Jimmy Carter (in 1976) remains the last Democrat to have carried the county.
-In both 2016 and 2020, Lassen stood as Donald Trump's best county in the state, giving him a 50% or greater margin over overwhelming statewide winners Hillary Clinton and Joe Biden.
+From 1980 on, however, it has been overwhelmingly Republican in presidential and congressional elections, coinciding with the dominance of the prisons in local employment.
+Jimmy Carter (in 1976) remains the last Democrat to have carried the county.
+In 2016, 2020, and 2024, Lassen stood as Donald Trump's best county in the state, giving him a 50% or greater margin over overwhelming statewide winners Hillary Clinton, Joe Biden, and Kamala Harris.